richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 1. Successfully [setup EmrEtlRunner] [Deploying-EmrEtlRunner] to store SnowPlow events on Amazon S3
 2. Successfully [setup Infobright Community Edition (ICE)] [Infobright-storage-setup] ready to store those same SnowPlow events

-If you have not completed these two steps yet, then please follow the linked setup-guides.
+If you have not completed these two steps yet, then please follow the linked setup guides.

-This guide assumes that you have administrator access to the Unix-based server (e.g. Ubuntu, OS X, Fedora) where you installed ICE, and will deploy StorageLoader to the same server.
+This guide assumes that you have administrator access to the Unix-based server (e.g. Ubuntu, OS X, Fedora) on which you installed ICE, and will deploy StorageLoader to the same server.

 _ICE can be deployed onto a Windows-based server, and in theory StorageLoader could be installed on a Windows-based server too, using the Windows Task Scheduler instead of cron, but this has not been tested or documented._